DeviesDevelopment/blog/content/posts/2022-07-27_mitigating-primitive-obsession-in-asp.net-web-api.md

    In this post we will describe how we mitigated this problem in the context of ASP.Net Web API where we use Entity Framework.

    ### ToothIdentifier
-   First of all, we introduced new model, `ToothIdentifier`.
+   First of all, we introduced a new model, `ToothIdentifier`.
 The model includes validation to get rid of duplicating the same code over and over again.

 ```csharp
  public record ToothIdentifier